 Highly Pathogenic Avian Influenza: A Threat That Cannot Be Swept Under the Rug

 It then crossed the Atlantic, reaching Canada in autumn 2021, and spread to Central America and South America in 2022.
 Between 2022 and 2023, massive die-offs of marine mammals (sea lions, elephant seals) and birds (penguins) began appearing along the Pacific and Atlantic coasts of South America.
 Thousands, then tens of thousands of carcasses on the beaches of Peru, Chile and Argentina.
 At Península Valdés, 97% of elephant seal pups born that season died (Uhart et al., Nature Communications, 2024).
-These deaths implied that the virus was not producing isolated spillover cases, jumping from birds, its natural reservoir, to marine mammals, but it was already transmitting from mammal to mammal, something H5N1 had never demonstrated at this scale in wildlife.
+These deaths implied that the virus was not producing isolated spillover cases, jumping from birds, its natural reservoir, to marine mammals, but was already transmitting from mammal to mammal, something H5N1 had never demonstrated at this scale in wildlife.

 In March 2024, it appeared in dairy cattle in Texas (USDA APHIS), spreading to more than 849 farms across 17 US states.
 The virus was already stably circulating in US dairy cattle, with the capacity for transmission through raw milk and aerosol generated during milking.
 It was also infecting domestic cats.
-In 2024, the first human cases began to be reported: 67 humans infected that year, the majority mild infections, all in farm workers with direct exposure to infected animals (CDC).
+In 2024, the first human cases began to be reported: 67 people infected that year, the majority with mild infections, all farm workers with direct exposure to infected animals (CDC).

 In January 2025, at the peak of the epidemic, the system responsible for monitoring all of this began to be dismantled.